Search for Elder Law Attorneys

 In determining how a Medicaid applicant's income affects his or her eligibility for nursing home coverage, most states use what is known as the "medically needy" or "spend-down" approach.
 These states allow the applicant to spend down their income on their care until they reach the state's income standard for eligibility, at which point Medicaid will begin covering their care.
 In this way, those with incomes that exceed Medicaid's thresholds can still qualify if they have high medical expenses, assuming they meet Medicaid's other requirements.

 But some states set a hard limit on the income permissible to qualify for Medicaid -- no spend-down is allowed.
 In these states, known as "income cap" states, eligibility for Medicaid benefits is barred if the nursing home resident's income exceeds $2,163 a month (for 2014), unless the excess income above this amount is paid into a "(d)(4)(B)" or "Miller" trust.
 If you live in an income cap state and require more information on such trusts, consult an elder law specialist in your state.
-The income cap states as of this writing are: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Iowa, Kentucky, Louisiana, Mississippi, Nevada, New Jersey, New Mexico, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas and Wyoming.
+The income cap states as of this writing are: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Iowa, Kentucky, Louisiana, Mississippi, Nevada, New Mexico, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas and Wyoming.